 Not only is dry skin irritating, but dry skin speeds up the skin’s aging process.

-Escaping dry skin in winter can feel impossible, so we wanted to give you a quick list of simple tips to care for your skin in the colder months to keep your skin healthier and moisturized for longer.
+Escaping dry skin in winter can feel impossible, so we wanted to give you a quick list of winter skin care tips to care for your skin in the colder months.
+Keeping your skin healthier and moisturized for longer will slow down the aging process and ensure beautiful skin.

 1. Start with a good, moisturizing base